-Increase rapid transit rail/bus network accessibility, capacity and frequency including inter-regional connectivity to address over-crowding, provide for future growth and enable higher service frequencies including inter-regional connectivity leveraging address over-crowding provide for future growth and enable higher service frequencies.
+Increase rapid transit rail/bus network accessibility, capacity and frequency including inter-regional connectivity to address over-crowding, provide for future growth and enable higher service frequencies.

 Plan for keeping central Wellington the key employment centre whilst establishing more jobs closer to where people live and/or that are more accessible, led by a move of government jobs.
 Significantly improve multi-modal connections to rapid transit stops as part of master planning and delivery of higher density urban development in major centres and at nodes.